Actions

 Jump Unit

-Consumes a lot of battery energy to instantly transport the player to a remote point.
+Consumes a lot of battery energy to instantly transport the player to a remote point via the command list.

 Night Vision